 References:

+Annon, J.S.
+(1976) The PLISSIT model: a proposed conceptual scheme for the behavioral treatment of sexual problems.
+Journal of Sex Education and Therapy.
+2 (1), pp.1-15.

 Bessell, A. and Moss, T.P.
 (2007) Evaluating the effectiveness of psychosocial interventions for individuals with visible differences: A systematic review of the empirical literature.
 Body Image.
 4 (3), pp.227-238.

 Borwick, G. (2011) A holistic approach to meeting the needs of patients with conditions that affect their appearance.
 Primary Health Care.
 21 (1), pp.33-39.